 Body Fluid Distribution

-The average human body is composed of 35–40 % tissue and bone by weight and 60–65 % water.
-We call this water total body water and it is distributed into three compartments throughout the body.
-2/3 of the total body water is intracellular and found in the cytoplasm and nucleus of all types of cells: red blood cells, white blood cells, epithelial cells, fat cells, etc.
+The total weight of an average human body is made up of 35–40 % tissue and bone and 60–65 % water.
+We call this water total body water, and it is distributed into 3 compartments throughout the body.
+Two-thirds of the total body water is intracellular and found in the cytoplasm and nucleus of all types of cells: red blood cells, white blood cells, epithelial cells, fat cells, etc.

 The other 1/3 of total body water is in the extracellular space.
-1/3 of the extracellular water is found intravascularly, this is the plasma in the blood vessels, and 2/3 in the interstitium, the space between cells that makes up tissue.
-So all of the plasma that maintains tissue perfusion and blood pressure only equals a paltry 1/9 of the total body water.
+One-third of the extracellular water is found intravascularly in the plasma within the blood vessels, and the other two-thirds are in the interstitium (the space between cells that makes up tissue).
+So, all of the plasma that maintains tissue perfusion and blood pressure only equals a paltry 1/9 of the total body water.

 2/3 of extracellular water or 2/9 of total body water

 1/3 of extracellular water or 1/9 of total body water